 Localization aims to give the product a local look and feel, ensuring that it conveys the appearance of being created specifically for the specific target, based on location, culture and language.

-Transcreation is mainly used by marketing and advertising professional.
+Transcreation is mainly used by marketing and advertising professionals.
 It is the process of adapting a specific message into target languages without changing the context, tone, style and intent of the original message.
 It has to elicit the same emotions and bring out the same implications in the other languages.
 Transcreation is applied to global advertising and marketing campaigns to surpass the boundaries of language and culture.
 It is not only concerned with the language but also in the images that go with the advertising or marketing campaigns, which should be very suitable to target audiences.

 Transcreation is called by other terms, such as